fireboyd10/darius-portfolio/README.md

 Welcome to my React.js Presentation project!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses React.js and Bootstrap CSS to create a fully functioning web application.

 ## Available Scripts